jwulf/joshwulf.com/content/blog/2020/02/refining-method-signature.md

 ## Method Overloads

-In statically-compiled languages such as Java and C# you can provide an alternate method implementation with the same name but a different parameter signature.
+In statically-compiled languages such as Java and C#, you can provide an alternate method implementation with the same name but a different parameter signature.
 On compilation, the compiler resolves the one you mean from a combination of the method name and the parameter signature, and links the call to the correct implementation.

-With TypeScript you can provide different parameter signatures for the same method, but because all type information is erased at run-time, you have to handle the various signatures in a single implementation.
+With TypeScript, you can provide different parameter signatures for the same method, but because all type information is erased at run-time, you have to handle the various signatures in a single implementation.

 Redemption from my original sin was going to cost.
 The internal complexity of the implementation would go up having to deal with this design error in a fully backwards compatible way.